 Research and development Sales and marketing In TQ M, the processes and initiatives that produce products or services are thoroughly managed.
 By thi s way of managing, process variations are minimized, so the end product or the service will ha ave a predictable quality level.
-Princi ples of TQM Follow ving are the key principles used in TQM: Top management: The higher management is the driving force behind TQM as the higher management bears the responsibility of creating an environment to rollout TQM concepts and practices.
+Princi ples of TQM Follow ring are the key principles used in TQM: Top management: The higher management is the driving force behind TQM as the higher management bears the responsibility of creating an environment to rollout TQM concepts and practices.
 Training needs: When a TQM rollout is due, all the employees of the company need to go through a proper cycle of training.
 Once the TQM implementation starts, the employees should go through regular trainings and certification process.
 Customer orientation: The quality improvements should ultimately target improving the customer satisfaction.
 For this, the company can conduct surveys and feedback forums for gathering customer satisfaction and feedback information.
 Involvement of employees: Pro-activeness of employees is the main contribution from the staff.
 The TQM environment should make sure that the employees who are proactive are rewarded appropriately.
 Techniques and tools: Use of techniques and tools suitable for the company is one of the main factors of TQM.
-Corporate culture: The corporate culture should be such that it facilitates the employees with the tools and techniques where the employees can work towards achieving higher quality.
-Continues improvements: TQM implementation is not a one time exercise.
-As long as
+Corporate culture : The corporate culture should be such that it facilitates the employees quality.